Sticky space

 High school is all about school spirit.
 Capitalizing on this enthusiasm is where you’ll find the most profit in your fundraiser.

-One of the best times to promote your sale is during a kickoff meeting for a student organization.
-Especially one where you’re setting big goals for the year.
+One of the best times to promote your sale is during a kickoff meeting for a student organization—especially one where you’re setting big goals for the year.
 Many students will look forward to the chance to contribute to their group’s cause.

 Pizza is the perfect item to sell to parents and teachers.
-Most high school students have heated a pizza after school.
+Most high school students have a pizza after school.

 Some brochures also offer magazine subscriptions.
 Does anyone you know work at a doctor’s office or somewhere with a long wait?
 Try selling those subscriptions that regularly need updating.
 Maybe even bring your brochure along to your next teeth cleaning!